1st Geneva Convention – wounded and sick in the field

 FIRST ARTICLE. – The High Contracting Parties undertake to respect and ensure respect for this Convention in all circumstances.

-ARTICLE 2. – Apart from the provisions which are to enter into force in time of peace, this Convention shall apply in the event of declared war or any other armed conflict arising between two or more of the High Contracting Parties, even if the state of war is not recognized by any of them.
+ARTICLE 2. – Apart from the provisions which must come into force in time of peace, the present Convention shall apply in the event of declared war or any other armed conflict arising between two or more of the High Contracting Parties, even if the state of war is not recognized by any of them.

-The Convention shall also apply in all cases of occupation of all or part of the territory of a High Contracting Party, even if such occupation meets with no military resistance.
+The Convention will also apply in all cases of occupation of all or part of the territory of a High Contracting Party, even if this occupation meets no military resistance.

-If one of the Powers in conflict is not a party to the present Convention, the Powers parties to it shall nevertheless remain bound by it in their reciprocal relations.
-They shall also be bound by the Convention towards the said Power, if the latter accepts and applies its provisions.
+If one of the Powers in conflict is not a party to the present Convention, the Powers parties to it will nevertheless remain bound by it in their reciprocal relations.
+They will also be bound by the Convention towards the said Power, if the latter accepts and applies its provisions.

-ARTICLE 3. – In the event of an armed conflict not of an international character arising in the territory of one of the High Contracting Parties, each of the Parties to the conflict shall be bound to apply at least the following provisions:
+ARTICLE 3. – In the event of an armed conflict not of an international character and arising in the territory of one of the High Contracting Parties, each of the Parties to the conflict shall be required to apply at least the following provisions:

 (1) Persons taking no direct part in hostilities, including members of the armed forces who have laid down their arms and persons who have been rendered hors de combat by sickness, injury, detention, or for any other cause, shall, in all circumstances, treated with humanity, without any adverse distinction based on race, color, religion or belief, sex, birth or fortune, or any other similar criteria.

-To this end, are and remain prohibited, at all times and in all places, with regard to the persons mentioned above:
+To this end, the following are and remain prohibited, at all times and in all places, with regard to the persons mentioned above:

-(a) attacks on life and bodily integrity, in particular murder in all its forms, mutilation, cruel treatment, torture and torture;
+a) attacks on life and bodily integrity, in particular murder in all its forms, mutilations, cruel treatment, torture and torture;

 (c) outrages upon personal dignity, in particular humiliating and degrading treatment;